 Roadside attractions with kangaroos, zebras and other non-prohibited exotics are unfortunately still legal in B.C.

 Pets like serval cats, iguanas and parrots continue to suffer in captivity because they were not included in the provincial regulations.
-Municipalbylaws can be effective at restricting additional exotic animals from being kept as pets or used in entertainment.
+Municipal bylaws can be effective at preventing additional exotic animals from being kept as pets or used in entertainment.